 If you feel like it would be helpful to know more about how the virus can impact pregnancy and nursing, read on.

-Are pregnant people at higher risk for Coronavirus?
+Are pregnant people at higher risk for COVID?

-According to the American College of Obstetricians and Gynecologists (ACOG), "At this time, very little is known about COVID-19, particularly related to its effect on pregnant women and infants, and there currently are no recommendations specific to pregnant women regarding the evaluation or management of COVID-19.
+According to the American College of Obstetricians and Gynecologists (ACOG), "very little is known about COVID-19, particularly related to its effect on pregnant women and infants" and that "ACOG is aware of the CDC's update and continues to update its practices during the "rapidly evolving" pandemic.

 "Pregnant women should engage in usual preventive actions to avoid infection like washing hands often and avoiding people who are sick," the CDC notes on its website.

 The good news is you are probably already doing that, and the good news doesn't end there.

 If a pregnant person gets COVID-19, will the baby get it, too?

 A study published in The Lancet examined the health of nine babies born to moms during a COVID-19 infection.
 All of the babies had good Apgar scores, scoring in the 8-9 range at the one-minute mark and getting a 9-10 by 5 minutes.
 Additional research published in JAMA examined 89 babies between 1 month and 11 months old who did get COVID-19 (from living with an adult who had it).
 Of those babies 4 got a fever, 2 had respiratory symptoms and 1 had no symptoms at all.
 None of the 9 babies needed intensive care or ventilation because none of them had severe symptoms.